 BA (Hons) in Performance Costume, from The University of Edinburgh (2019)

-Original prints and greetings cards can be found in galleries and local business in and around the city, including the Dovecot Studios, and Edinburgh Bookshop, as well as my online shop.
+Original prints and greetings cards can be found in galleries and local business in and around the city, including the Dovecot Studios, and Edinburgh Bookshop.

 If you are a shop and interested in stocking cards please e-mail for wholesale prices.